Voluntary assisted dying

 The SWCNS can be contacted on (08) 9431 2755 from 8:30am – 5:00pm Monday to Friday.

-The SWCNS also manage the Regional Access Support Scheme (RASS) which provides financial support for access to voluntary assisted dying.
+The SWCNS also manage the Regional Access Support Scheme (RASS) which provides financial support for access to VAD.
 This means if you live in country WA and you are not able to access a medical practitioner in your local area, the Care Navigators may be able to assist you through the RASS.

-This scheme can assist you to travel to a medical practitioner to access voluntary assisted dying or, if you are unable to travel, it can support a medical practitioner to travel to you.
+This scheme can assist you to travel to a medical practitioner to access VAD or, if you are unable to travel, it can support a medical practitioner to travel to you.

 Starting conversations about death, dying, and the end of life with family members or anyone involved in your care can be challenging.